rscullin/beambreak/CAN Bus/SR Battery CAN Bus.md

 For physical connector information, see the [CAN Bus Readme](Readme.md).
 Data is sent at 250kbps, with Extended IDs.

+## Warning
+This info is provided as-is, with no guarantees or warranties, and is the result of staring at IDs and changing paramaters.
+You can potentially injure yourself or your board if you emulate a SR battery, as only "good" states have been understood.
+The ESC relies on the SR Battery to correctly report the SoC, and possibly other values -- if you only ever tell the ESC that the battery is at 50% (for example), it'll happily charge the pack when braking, possibly above a safe level.
+This information has been collected with my board in pieces on the floor, and not by riding.
+I don't know what happens if certain values are omitted or changed, and I suggest testing before relying on an emulated SR battery.

 ## SR Battery Emulation
 It's possible.
 Python code very shortly.